Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 description: "This sample demonstrates a vanilla JavaScript single-page application with MSAL.js using the Authorization Code Flow (w/ PKCE) to authorize users to call a web API protected by Azure AD B2C"
 ---

-# JavaScript Single-page Application secured with MSAL.js using the Authorization Code Flow (PKCE) on Azure AD B2C
+# JavaScript single-page application secured with MSAL.js using the Authorization Code Flow (PKCE) on Azure AD B2C

  1. [Overview](#overview)
  1. [Scenario](#scenario)